c-sanders/ScaleAndSetSize/README.md

 scale_and_set_size_file_noninteractive
 --------------------------------------

-The second version of the Plugin is intended for use in a non-interactive manner.
+This Python function is responsible for implementing the second version of the Plugin.
+This version of the Plugin is intended for use in a non-interactive manner.

 > Invoking the GIMP Plugins non-interactively from the command line.